makerplane/canfix-spec/src/framedef.rst

 The *Node ID Set* message is used to command the node to change it's node ID.
 This change should take place immediately and permanently at the time of receiving this message.
 The node should transmit it's success message on the CAN ID that is based on it's new node ID.
+If there is a failure the node should not send a response.
+The requester should determine failure if the success message isn't sent on the new id in a timely manner.

 .. tabularcolumns:: |c|l|l|